-Legal, administrative and other proceedings arise in the ordinary course of business and may include environmental and climate-related claims, employment-related claims, marketing and advertising related claims, securities-based litigation, contractual disputes, personal injury or property damage claims, actions by regulatory or tax authorities, and other matters.
+Legal, administrative and other proceedings arise in the ordinary course of business and may include environmental, sustainability, or climate-related claims, employment-related claims, marketing and advertising related claims, securities-based litigation, contractual disputes, personal injury or property damage claims, costrecovery claims, competition-related proceedings, actions by regulatory or tax authorities, and other matters.
 There is no certainty any resulting judgments, settlements, or orders for monetary damages, fines or penalties will be recoverable from customers.